Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Industrial Setting

-AFAS is a software company based in the Netherlands specializing in automating business processes.
-More than 3 million users have utilized their software, leading to almost 112,000 support inquiries in 2023.\footnote{See annual report: https://jaarverslag.afas.nl/2023} Addressing these support queries demands a lot of time and commitment from the 70-member support team.
-Since the support team receives nearly 1 query every minute about their software, saving time on even a subset of the queries will be helpful.
+AFAS is a software company that specializes in automating business processes through their ERP system.
+Its headquarter resides in The Netherlands, but AFAS has offices in Belgium and on the Caribbean too.
+The software product is provided as a service to thousands of organizations.
+In 2023 more than 3 million users utilized their software, leading to almost 112,000 support inquiries.\footnote{See annual report: https://jaarverslag.afas.nl/2023} These support queries are handled by a support team of 70 people who dedicate their time to this task.
+Since the support team receives nearly one query every minute about their software, saving time on even a subset of the queries will be helpful.

+To grow its user base without proportionally growing the support team, AFAS started to develop a chatbot that automates the answering of support queries.
+This chatbot is developed by a team consisting of four developers.
+They use internal developed frameworks for both back-end processing and front-end rendering.

-The chatbot of AFAS uses Retrieval Augmented Generation (or RAG) to improve the performance of the language model.
-RAG comprises four parts\cite{yu2024evaluation}:
+Using LLMs and grounding the prompts with relevant documentation, the AFAS development team hopes to unburden the support team by not only providing them with a possible answer, but also showing them which documentation is relevant.
+The AFAS chatbot uses Retrieval Augmented Generation (or RAG) to improve the performance of the language model.
+RAG comprises four parts \citep{yu2024evaluation}: